Links on Android Authority may earn us a commission. Learn more.

-While Canada is sitting at about two million Prime members, Amazon’s founder and CEO Jeff Bezos announced that the service has since exceeded 200 million subscribers worldwide.
+While Canada is sitting at about two million Prime members, Amazon’s founder and CEO Jeff Bezos announced that the service had exceeded 200 million subscribers worldwide.
 We can only expect that the number has continued to grow, primarily due to the pandemic-related lockdowns.
 Along with the growing user base, the price of Prime has steadily increased in the United States, though it’s stayed constant at CA$79 per year or CA$7.99 per month up North.

 How does Amazon Prime differ in Canada from the US?